psimm/psimm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [texttunnel](https://github.com/qagentur/texttunnel), a Python package for efficient API interactions with OpenAI models
+- 🔭 I’m currently working on using aspect-based sentiment analysis for highly detailed [review analysis](https://teamq.de/blog/152/ai_reviews)
 - 🌱 I’m currently learning about MLOps and integrating LLMs into classic model training workflows
 - 📫 How to reach me: [Twitter](https://twitter.com/paul_simmering) and [LinkedIn](https://www.linkedin.com/in/paulsimmering/)